top of page

 Fill the Jars with Blackberry Preserves:

-Ladle the hot blackberry preserves into hot jars, leaving ½ -inch headspace.
+Using a jar funnel, ladle the hot blackberry preserves into hot jars, leaving ½ -inch headspace.
 Clean the jar rim.
 Center the lid on the jar and adjust the band to finger-tip tight.

 Process the Jars of Blackberry Preserves:

-Place the filled jars into the water bath canner.
+Place the filled jars into the boiling water bath canner .
 Make sure the water covers the jars by at least 1 to 2 inches.
 Adjust heat to medium-high, cover the water canner, and bring water to a rolling boil.
 Process half-pint jars for 15 minutes.
 Adjusting processing time for your altitude.
 If you need to know how to use a water bath canner we have a canning basics video you can watch.

 Canned Blackberry Preserves